 Sinclair Customer Metrics – to sign up look for a link at the top of the site.

 MSPA – Job Search Board – this is a board that posts jobs from numerous agencies.
 You’ll have to sign up for the individual agencies before getting approved.
 It does help you to see everything in your area.

 All of these companies will ask you to fill out a questionnaire so they know what shops you would be best for.
-Many will also end up needed your SSN and other personal information so that they can pay you (this is required by the government).
-Many do pay straight to Paypal so you don’t wait long at all for reimbursement and payment.
+Many will also end up needing your SSN and other personal information so that they can pay you (this is required by the government).
+Most will pay straight to Paypal so you don’t wait long at all for reimbursement and payment.

 As you get started I would love to hear what types of jobs you get offered!
 I’m off to get pizza dinner and a free carwash with local shops…